VeeraKalakota/Veera_2025/_notebooks/Foundation/Sprint6/Sprint6-Journal.md

 Next week, we wanted to clean up the level, and create additional bonuses for collecting all of the coins, or defeating all of the enemies.

+### Week 19 Journal Entry: 1/25/2025

+This week, since our scrummaster was absent, we had some issues with our code.

+However, this week was dedicated to fine-tuning the locations of the sprites (which Ethan destroyed), and I decided to create some bonuses in the level.
+If the player collected all of the pieces of trash around the map, and put them in the trash can, the player will recieve a size bonus or a coin multiplier (still deciding).
+Ethan will be responsible for the sprites and their respective positions.
+Cason will provide pseudo code for each file involved.
+I will use his code and edit it to meet our needs.